aklinker1/vite-plugin-web-extension/docs/guide/configure-browser-startup.md

 1. `~/.webextrc`
 1. `~/.webextrc.(json|json5|yml|yaml)`

-> Array fields are overwritten, not combined in any way.
+> Array fields are overwritten, they are not combined.

-Here's an example: You prefer to use Chrome Beta and Firefox Developer Edition, so you want one of those to open during development.
-You can create a `.webextrc` file in your home directory, and any project that uses `vite-plugin-web-extension` will know to use those versions instead of the default versions!
+Here's an example: Suppose you prefer to use Chrome Beta and Firefox Developer Edition, and you want one of these to open during development.
+You can create a `.webextrc` file in your home directory, and any project using `vite-plugin-web-extension` will use those versions instead of the default ones!

 ```json
 // ~/.webextrc